KeremAR/DevOps-Cheat/Kubernetes/k8s_final-task.md

   type: ClusterIP

 ---
+# Ingress
-# Ingress for the application
+# Finally, the Ingress resource exposes the application to the outside world.
+# It routes external HTTP traffic from the host `keremar.application.com` to the application Service, fulfilling the requirement for the presentation layer.
 apiVersion: networking.k8s.io/v1
 kind: Ingress
 metadata: